-The NCCC's Practical Nursing program is committed to the education of practical nurses and the promotion of wellness in the community.
-The Practical Nursing program offers clinical experiences at hospitals, health care facilities and community agencies in Niagara, Orleans and Erie counties to provide students with important clinical experiences in all areas of health care.
+NCCC’s Practical Nursing certificate program is committed to the education of practical nurses and the promotion of wellness in the community.
+The Practical Nursing program offers clinical experiences at hospitals, health care facilities, and community agencies in Niagara, Orleans, and Erie counties to provide students with important clinical experiences in all areas of health care.
 Graduates of the program are eligible to take the National Council License Examination (NCLEX-PN) for Practical Nurses through the State Education Department.

 Program Goals and Objectives